ilennaj/ilenna.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Fellow at the Kempner Institute at Harvard University.
 I received my B.A. in Neuroscience at Dartmouth College in 2015, with a focus on cellular and molecular neuroscience.
-I began my Neuroscience PhD at the University of Pennsylvania in 2017 where I pivoted her research focus to computational neuroscience and neuro-AI with my PhD advisor Konrad Kording.
+I began my Neuroscience PhD at the University of Pennsylvania in 2017 where I pivoted my research focus to computational neuroscience and neuro-AI with my PhD advisor Konrad Kording.
 There, I was 1 of 45 students awarded the three-year Howard Hughes Medical Institute Gilliam Fellowship for Advanced Study in 2020.
 In 2020 and 2021 I was a TA for the Neuromatch Academy Computational Neuroscience and Deep Learning courses, and in 2023 I was a TA for the Imbizo Computational Neuroscience summer school in Cape Town, South Africa.
 I received my Ph.D. and began her position as a Kempner Research Fellow in 2023.

-I often spends my time learning latin dance or playing board games.
+I often spend my time learning latin dance or playing board games.

 ---